The Basins of Attraction of Soft Sphere Packings Are Not Fractal

+In this work, we show that optimizers destroy geometric features of the energy landscape of soft disks and bias the sampling of minima, even at moderate $N$ (Fig.~\ref{fig:LandscapeSlices}).
+In particular, basins of attraction appear fractal when using popular yet inadequate optimization algorithms, but this mirage is dispelled when using appropriate methods.

-\textit{Unscrambling the energy landscape --} We benchmark common ODE solvers for Hertzian disks~\cite{Rackauckas2017,Rackauckas2019,supp}, and find that the best time-for-error is achieved by the CVODE solver~\cite{Hindmarsh2005,Gardner2022}.
-Note that all ODE solvers converge to the same relaxation trajectories at small tolerances, and that CVODE performs well in potentials other than Hertzian repulsion~\cite{supp}.
+\textit{Unscrambling the energy landscape --} We benchmark common ODE solvers~\cite{Rackauckas2017,Rackauckas2019,supp} for Hertzian disks, and find that the best time-for-error is achieved by the C-language Variable-coefficients ODE (CVODE) solver~\cite{Hindmarsh2005,Gardner2022} (which also performs well in potentials other than Hertzian~\cite{supp}).
 For each set $(N, \phi)$, we tighten the tolerance of CVODE until the minima associated with a collection of random points in configuration space stop changing~\cite{supp}.
 Armed with this fast, accurate map of configuration space, we measure how much error is introduced by using optimizers to identify basins.

-In Fig.~\ref{fig:LandscapeSlices} we show the same random $2d$ slice of configuration space, where each pixel on a grid is used as an initial condition for steepest descent and each basin is represented by a unique color, using CVODE and FIRE~\cite{Bitzek2006}, the most widely used optimizer in jammed systems~\cite{Goodrich2014,Martiniani2017a,Dennis2020,Charbonneau2021,Rissone2021,Hagh2024}.
-Here, we use a strictly downhill variant of FIRE with limited stepsize~\cite{Asenjo2014,supp}.
-Minima are matched across the two slices based on the metric distance between their locations (after rattler removal~\cite{supp}).
-Fig.~\ref{fig:LandscapeSlices} shows that, even in moderate dimension, $(N-1)d = 30$, FIRE scrambles the basins, creates discontinuities in their shapes, and alters their sizes.
-The apparent roughness of basins in similar $2d$ cuts has been argued to be a feature of basins, and an indicator of the fractal nature of their geometry~\cite{Wales1992,Asenjo2013,SohlDickstein2024} (not to be confused with claims of fractality of the arrangement of basins in a Gardner phase,~\cite{Charbonneau2014,Dennis2020, Altieri2021}, or of relaxation paths~\cite{Hwang2016, Thirumalaiswamy2022}).
-We show that these features are in fact artifacts of inaccurate noiseless relaxations, that map points to the wrong basins of attraction.
+First, we uniformly draw a random $2d$ plane in configuration space~\cite{supp}.
+On that plane, we define a grid, and use each pixel as an initial condition for steepest descent.
+Pixels are then colored according to the minimum that they asymptotically reach, \textit{i.e.} which basin they belong to.
+In Fig.~\ref{fig:LandscapeSlices}, we show the result using CVODE (top) and FIRE~\cite{Bitzek2006} (bottom), the most widely used optimizer in jammed systems~\cite{Goodrich2014,Martiniani2017a,Artiaco2020,Dennis2020,Charbonneau2021,Rissone2021,Hagh2024} (we use a strictly downhill variant of FIRE with limited stepsize~\cite{Asenjo2014,supp}).
+Minima are matched across the two panels based on the metric distance between them (after rattler removal~\cite{supp}).
+Even in moderate dimension, $D = 30$, FIRE scrambles the basins, creates discontinuities in their shapes, and alters their sizes.
+The apparent roughness of basins in $2d$ cuts was argued to be a feature of basins, and an indicator of the fractal nature of their geometry~\cite{Wales1992,Asenjo2013,SohlDickstein2024}.
+These features are in fact artifacts of inaccurate noiseless relaxations, that map points to the wrong basins of attraction~\footnote{This is reminiscent of fractals generated by the iterative Newton-Raphson method on equations that yield roots of unity~\cite{Epureanu1998}.}.